 Partena Business & Expats health insurance provides a dedicated service for expats, as well as competitive benefits, expert advice and fast reimbursements on hospital, doctor, dentist and pharmacy fees.

+An appointment with a doctor or midwife at your medical centre is the first port of call for those looking to confirm their pregnancy.
 The degree of contact you have with your doctor throughout the pregnancy period will vary according to which region of the country you reside in.
 Doctors in the Flemish region tend to play a key role throughout the pregnancy, as do gynaecologists.
 In the French-speaking areas of Belgium, however, women generally only see their gynaecologist.

-In the French-speaking regions, expectant mothers will have regular check-ups with a Medical Social Worker (travailleur medico-social or TMS) who will be employed by the ONE organisation.
+In the French-speaking regions, expectant mothers will have regular check-ups with a Medical Social Worker (travailleur medico-social or TMS) who will be employed by the ONE organization.
 Once pregnancy is confirmed you will receive a maternity booklet, known as the Carnet de la Mere in French.
 You must bring this booklet with you to all future consultations with your GP or TMS.

 In the Flemish region, meanwhile, mothers receive regular home visits from a nurse and have the opportunity to attend prenatal courses, some of which are available in English.